SHoward-Realm/docs-platform-sh/using-synced-realms/opening-a-synced-realm.md

 {% endtab %}
 {% endtabs %}

-### Partial Synchronization
+### Query-based synchronization

-If you intend to use partial synchronization, it is recommended you use the [Default Synced Realm](opening-a-synced-realm.md#the-default-synced-realm), which uses this by default.
+If you intend to use Query-based synchronization, it is recommended you use the [Default Synced Realm](opening-a-synced-realm.md#the-default-synced-realm), which uses this by default.
 However, you are not limited to just this Realm.
-You can manually open additional Realms with partial synchronization by following the [manual process](opening-a-synced-realm.md#manually-configuring-synced-realms) described above, but adjusting another parameter in the sync configuration.
+You can manually open additional Realms with Query-based synchronization by following the [manual process](opening-a-synced-realm.md#manually-configuring-synced-realms) described above, but adjusting another parameter in the sync configuration.

 {% tabs %}
 {% tab title="Swift" %}